BEZBIM/Java-2-Labs/Mod 01 - I-O/Lab 1-4 Buffered IO.md

-# Lab 1-4 Biffered IO
+# Lab 1-4 Buffered IO
 ### IBM Intermediate Java

 ---

 ## Lab Overview

-In this lab, we will modify the first lab to read and write a file character by character using the `FileReader` and `FileWriter` interfaces
+1. Create a new Java project and copy the same `SampleText.txt`` file that you have been using in the previous labs into the root directory of the project.<br/>
+2. Create a package named `iolab`
+Create a class named `LineCopy` with a `main()` method.
 ## Part One: Setup

 Start with the code frm the first lab.
 It is in the `Lab 1-1 src` directory.
 Note that the name of the class has been changed from `ByteCopy` to `CharCopy`